Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - In-person class activities for [Team A](../teams/team-a.md):
   - Introduce the technical question for the week
   - Teach key facts and ideas to support the weekly activities
-  - Introduce the practical assignment due next week at this time
   - Conduct the Q&A session for the current laboratory and practical assignments
   - Observe student demonstrations of the laboratory assignment and/or web design portfolio

 #### Team A

-- Submit the practical assignment from the previous week
 - Attend the in-person classroom session in Alden Hall
 - Give a demonstration of your laboratory assignment and/or web design portfolio
 - Work on the laboratory assignment from the previous week